opensearch-project/ml-commons/docs/ml-rfc.md

 ## Solution
-The solution is to introduce a new Machine Learning Framework inside the OpenSearch cluster, and all ML jobs only run and are managed in it.
+The solution is to introduce a new Machine Learning Commons inside the OpenSearch cluster, and all ML jobs only run and are managed in it.
 Existing functionalities: security, node communication, node management, can be leveraged.
 The major functionalities in this solution include:

 * **Unified Client Interfaces:** clients can use common interfaces for training and inference tasks, and then follow the algorithm interface to give right input parameters, such as input data, hyperparameters.
 A client library will be built for easy use.
 * **ML Plugin:** ML plugin will help to initiate the ML nodes, and choose the right nodes and allocate the resources for each request, and manage machine learning tasks with monitoring and failure handing supports, and store the model results; it will be the bridge for the communication between OpenSearch process and ML engine.